i-free-developer/MBADMB/README.md

 - WXML is the **view layer**, to display stuff.
 - JS is the **logical layer**, to fetch data from outside (HTTP) and update the view.

-Once you have completed all the assignments, here's what you should be able to make yourself now!
+### Once you have completed all our assignments, here's what you should be able to make yourself!

 ![Store](6-WeChat-Logical/capture.gif)

 ## Congrats, and welcome to the WeChat development world!